Kadena-Pact-Community-Foundation/foundation/CONTRIBUTING.md

 # Contributing to the Pact Community Organization

 First off, thank you for considering contributing!
-It's people like you that make the Kadena ecosystem a great place.
-Your contributions are valuable and will help us achieve our mission of making it easy and safe for businesses and builders to develop on Kadena.
+Your contributions are valuable and will help us achieve our mission of making it easy and safe for businesses and builders to develop with Pact.

 This document provides guidelines for contributing to the Pact Community Organization's projects.